2 minute intro

-- I’ve been doing full-stack web development with PHP since 2010.
+- I’ve been doing full-stack web development since 2010.

-- I’ve been doing full-stack Drupal since 2013 – I’m an Acquia certified Drupal 8 Grand Master.
+- I’ve been doing full-stack Drupal since 2013 and I’m an Acquia certified Drupal 8 Grand Master.

-- I work with PHP, SQL, JS, HTML, CSS and Ruby.
+- I work with PHP, Ruby, Python, JS, SQL, HTML, and CSS.

 - I’ve built a few CMSs and e-commerce platforms from scratch – it was fun!

-- I’m based in Montréal, QC – in the process of becoming a Canadian.
+- I’m based in Montréal, QC and I’m in the process of becoming a Canadian.

-- I’ve built at least 99 websites – I've stopped keeping count.
+- I’ve launched at least 99 websites – I've stopped keeping count.

-- I’ve worked with SSO, search engines (Solr), e-commerce platforms, booking systems among other things.
+- I’ve worked with SSO, search engines (Solr), e-commerce platforms, and booking systems among other things.

 - I have working knowledge of SEO and a11y.